Efnilite/rex/README.md

 ### Features

+Rex contains all the features you love from Clojure.
+Except for multithreading.
+However, there are some differences.

 Use `var` or `val` to specify (mutable) variables and (immutable) values.
 Use `set` to change the value of a variable.